justinpearson/Beaglebone-Motor-Demo/README.md

 with PWM through a motor driver.
 The motor driver draws power through a disused desktop power supply's 12-Volt line.

 The purpose of this demo is to show that **it's easy to use C to interface with the PWM, GPIO, and EQEP sysfs entries** that Beaglebone provides to access I/O from userspace.
-Only functions like `open`, `close`, `read`, and `write` are needed to do I/O in C. Neato!
+Only standard syscall functions like `open`, `close`, `read`, and `write` are needed to do I/O in C. Neato!

 Some Python code is also provided for comparison.
 It uses the built-in Adafruit_BBIO library and [Nathaniel Lewis's eqep.py module](https://github.com/Teknoman117/beaglebot).